RMLio/yarrrml-rmlmapper-docker/README.md

 <rmlmapper-java options>
 ```

-* The container is intended a one-time job only, hence the `--rm` option.
+* The container is intended for a one-time job only, hence the `--rm` option.
 * If an output file is specified for the RMLMapper (`--outputfile`), it will be written in the mounted directory given with the `-v` option.